| |

 reversal in capital flows''.
 On the other, it downplays

-the dangers involved by arguing that the surge in capital
+the dangers involved by arguing that the surge in

-markets to manage risks.''
+financial markets to manage risks.''

 An alternative view would be that many emerging market

-economies that attract a disproportionate share of these
+economies that attract a disproportionate share of

-scenario incorporating features that could make these
+the current scenario incorporating features that could

-norms, risk management techniques and disclosure requirements
+that prudential norms, risk management techniques

-put in place as part of the so-called ''new international
+and disclosure requirements put in place as part of

-financial architecture'' seem inadequate to foreclose
+seem inadequate to foreclose a build up of this kind.

-a build up of this kind.
-This is not surprising, since
+This is not surprising, since garnering large and

-risks seems to be the dominant requirement of financial
+be the dominant requirement of financial institutions

-institutions from the developed countries.
+from the developed countries.

-The current situation is the inevitable result of expanding
+The current situation is the inevitable result of

-the space for financial capital through dilution or
+expanding the space for financial capital through

-elimination of regulation.
+dilution or elimination of regulation.
 Financial liberalisation

 has ensured that since the late 1970s, the newly discovered